-Museum Studies Program
+Museum Studies Certificate

-Undergraduate Certificate in Museum Studies
+Why get a Certificate in Museum Studies?

-The Museum Studies program is an 18-semester hour certificate program administered by the Center for Credit Programs.
-Undergraduate and non-traditional students complete a certificate alongside their major area of study.
-Through course work and internship experiences, the program prepares students for museum careers and graduate school while providing students with a greater understanding of museums and the important role they play in promoting education and cultural awareness on the local, national and international levels.
 Graduates of the Museum Studies program have become directors, curators, educators, and exhibit specialists in museums throughout the country.
 The Museum Studies program offers courses that are of value not only to students intending to pursue museum careers or continue their education, but also to those with a general interest in the arts, sciences, or humanities, as well as to those students who simply wish to know more about the workings of museums.